 Perinatal Faculty Multidisciplinary Training

-On 25 and 26 October, our Perinatal Faculty organised a very well-attended Regional Multidisciplinary Perinatal Mental Health Training event.
+Our Perinatal Faculty organised a very well-attended Regional Multidisciplinary Perinatal Mental Health Training event.
 The training, which was supported by the Public Health Agency, took place in the newly-refurbished and impressive Assembly Buildings in Fisherwick Place.

 Attendees came from across the five trusts and they heard initially from Drs Peter Sloan and Julie Anderson.
 Clinical psychology was represented by Geraldine Scott-Heyes, while Lindsay Robinson and Adam Bartholomew provided a parent and carer perspective.
 Mary Duggan spoke from a health visitor’s standpoint, while Shona Hamilton presented on behalf of midwifery.